 You don’t have to wait or travel far for treatment of shoulder pain by a board-certified orthopedic surgeon.
-Clearpoint Health offers state-of-the-art shoulder arthroscopy and shoulder replacement surgery right here in Canada.
+Clearpoint Health Network offers state-of-the-art shoulder arthroscopy and shoulder replacement surgery right here in Canada.
 We have private medical clinics in Toronto, Vancouver, Winnipeg, and Calgary to help people from all across Canada, the U.S., and overseas receive rapid access to world-class care.

 Why choose us for shoulder surgery in Canada?